kristoffPotgieter/cape_town_NEDUM_Python/User guide.md

 - Should we add key parameter tables to make the reading of plots more self-contained?

 ### Scenarios
-- Set the time range of the simulation, then choose counterfactual parameters and options: note that those can differ from the ones used for setting up the initial state (**shouldn't we just use other parameter names in simulation functions, so that we can choose them right from the start?**).
-Note that the longer the time frame, the longer is the code to run.
+- Set the time range of the simulation, then choose counterfactual parameters and options: note that those may differ from the ones used for setting up the initial state (**shouldn't we just use other parameter names in simulation functions, so that we can choose them right from the start?**).
+Note that the longer the time frame, the longer is the code to run: it can take one full day for 30 years.
 - Run simulation from `equilibrium\run_simulations.py`: note that this simply consists in iterating the `compute_equilibrium` function over several years according to some predefined scenarios (**shouldn't we allow for scenarios to be set as parameters rather than imports?**).
 - It should be noted that the code raises some warnings: this should be checked in the future.
 As a matter of fact, the process becomes increasingly slow with the number of iterations...
 - Save simulation results: shouldn't we make the whole process implicit, as for validation results?